-I. Definitions
+- 1. Definitions - a.
+A "candidate" is a University of Virginia degree-seeking student who has been certified to appear on the official ballot in an election administered by the University Board of Elections pursuant to these rules and the qualifications established by the appropriate governing body's constitution.

+2. Certification of Candidacy

 a.
-A "candidate" is a University of Virginia degree-seeking student who has been certified to appear on the official ballot in an election administered by the University Board of

-Elections pursuant to these rules and the qualifications established by the appropriate governing body's constitution.

-C. Certification of Candidacy

-- I. The Board shall only certify an individual as a candidate for election upon: - a.
-Submission of a signed rules and procedures attestation statement that is approved by the University Board of Elections as being in accordance with Article 3.C.II (Rules Attestation). - b.
-Attendance at an information session or successful completion of an online quiz provided by the University Board of Elections that demonstrates an understanding of the Elections Rules and Regulations prior to the candidate registration deadline. - c.
-Adherence to all University Board of Elections deadlines as outlined in the Elections Calendar. - d.
-The following steps may be required of an individual, at the discretion of the UBE on an election to election basis, in order to be certified for candidacy: - 1.
-Submission of a completed, original petition for candidacy that is approved by the University Board of Elections as being in accordance with Article 3 Section D (Petition for Candidacy). - Submission of an interim expenditure report that includes up to date expenditures as well as projected expenditures for the upcoming election and campaigning periods as outlined in Article 3.I.II (Campaign Expenditures, Reporting).
+The Board shall only certify an individual as a candidate for election upon:

+- Submission of a signed rules and procedures attestation statement that is approved by the University Board of Elections as being in accordance with Section III.B.2.b) (Rules Attestation). - 2.
+Attendance at an online information session or successful completion of an online quiz provided by the University Board of Elections that demonstrates an understanding of the Elections Rules and Regulations prior to the candidate registration deadline. - 3.
+Adherence to all University Board of Elections deadlines as outlined in the Elections Calendar. - 4.
+The following steps may be required of an individual, at the discretion of the UBE on an election to election basis, in order to be certified for candidacy: - a.
+Submission of a completed, original petition for candidacy that is approved by the University Board of Elections as being in accordance with Section III.B.3 (Petition for Candidacy). - b.
+Submission of an interim expenditure report that includes up to date expenditures as well as projected expenditures for the upcoming election and campaigning periods as outlined in Section III.D.
+2) (Reporting).

-II.
+b.
 Rules Attestation

-- a.
-Each candidate and endorsing organization must attest by pledged submission that they have read, understand, and agree to abide by the Elections Rules and Regulations. - b.
+- 1. Each candidate and endorsing organization must attest by pledged submission that they have read, understand, and agree to abide by the Elections Rules and Regulations. - 2.
 The registration form, which includes the attestation statement, must also include the candidate's phone number, address, and University e-mail identification.

-D. Petition for Candidacy
+3. Petition for Candidacy